Physarum Lab

 Simple Growth

-The pathfinding method I developed instead takes the intitial geometry, subdivides it into a voronoi cell pattern, and pathfinds from one or more points to outer goal points.
+The simple pathfinding method I put together instead takes the intitial geometry, subdivides it into a voronoi cell pattern, and pathfinds from one or more points to outer goal points.
 Tracing these lines creates the illusion of growth.

-This method is much more dynamic, and can be used with whatever input 3D surfaces.
+This method was much more ready to use for 3D.
 Creating the geometry of the lines is simple enough given that the traced lines are curves, not particles, and can be swept along.

 Particle flow